xiaoli-dong/bioinfo_notebook/systemadmin/setup_rstudio_server.md

 $ setenforce 1
 $ sestatus
 ```
-Had users login to confirm things were “working” Checked the journald logs for selinux issues
+Had users login to confirm things were “working” and checked the journald logs for selinux issues
 ```
 $ journalctl -t setroubleshoot
 ```